biosustain/cell-factory-design-course/setup.md

     activate cell-factory-course

+Maybe

+    conda activate cell-factory-course

+works now in a platform independent fashion too (not tested).

-If you successfully activated you're environment, your command prompt will look similar to this.
+If you successfully activated you're environment, your command prompt will look similar to this (maybe not true anymore in 2019).

     (cell-factory-course)$

 Then use `pip` to install [cameo](http://cameo.bio) and a few other handy things.

-    pip install cameo pandas escher plotly matplotlib --upgrade
+    pip install cameo memote ipykernel pandas escher plotly matplotlib --upgrade

 Run the following command to check that the installation was successful (this can take a few seconds).

     python -c "from cameo import models;print(models.bigg.e_coli_core.optimize().objective_value)"

 The output should be approximately `0.8739`.

+Finally run

+    python -m ipykernel install --user --name cell_factory_course --display-name "cell-factory-course"

+to make this environment available in Jupyter notebook.

 You also have received an email with with a download link for CPLEX (only intended for academic use).
 Download the respective installer for your platform and install CPLEX.
 After you succeeded follow the respective instructions for your platform.